 Nevertheless, there is a real danger here.
-If any person shall partake of this solemn rite without consideration of the cross and the event it memorializes, or without regard to the obligations imposed by it, or without any effort to partake of it continually and faithfully throughout his life, or until the Lord comes, or without the due reverence - then such a person becomes guilty of the body and the blood of Jesus, the meaning of this being that he, in a spiritual sense, has become a crucifier of the Lord himself.
+If any person shall partake of this solemn memorial without consideration of the high price paid at the cross and the event it memorializes, or without any intention to live a Christian life or without the due reverence - then such a person becomes guilty of the body and the blood of Jesus, the meaning of being that he, in a spiritual sense, has become a crucifier of the Lord himself.